illusion0001/illusion0001.github.io/_pages/install-instructions.md

 toc_sticky: true
 ---

+To be updated with new information.

+# Legacy guide

 These instructions are general and apply to most patch from this website.
 Games used for the presentation does not have any relevance for the steps.

 **This guide does not cover how to build the update package itself.** It only covers how to install patches into the binary file.

-# Installing Patch Using Automated Program
+## Installing Patch Using Automated Program

 1) Download the program: [py-patch](https://github.com/illusion0001/py-patcher-bin/releases/latest)